Trust-Ayeni/Finance-loan-Analysis/README.md

-# Finance loan Analysis and Prediction
+# Finance Loan Analysis and Prediction 💰💸

 To get more info on the kaggle dataset please [visit](https://www.kaggle.com/datasets/granjithkumar/loan-approval-data-set)